| 2002 |

 | 2013 |

-Mice expressing a very low level of non-functional α3(VI) collagen chain (Col6a3 mutant) are deficient in extracellular collagen VI microfibrils, exhibit decreased muscle mass and contractile force, and display ultrastructurally abnormal collagen fibrils in tendon but not cornea, demonstrating a tissue-specific role of α3(VI) in collagen I fibrillogenesis and muscle function. |
+Mice expressing a non-functional α3(VI) collagen chain (Col6a3 mutant) lack extracellular collagen VI microfibrils, show decreased muscle mass and contractile force, and display ultrastructurally abnormal collagen fibrils in tendon but not cornea, indicating a tissue-specific role of COL6A3 in collagen I fibrillogenesis.
+The C-terminal cleavage product of α3(VI) is not required for normal growth and development. |

 The Journal of biological chemistry |